ironnysh/mighty/README.md

 ## File overview

-`.github`:
-- `dependabot.yml` - GitHub's automatic updates of dependencies.
-- `workflows`:
-- `calibreapp-image-actions.yml` - Calibreapp's GitHub Action to compress and optimize images.
-Only runs on pull-requests and when a jpg/webp file changes.
-[See information and optional configuration](https://github.com/marketplace/actions/image-actions).
+`root`:
 - `.eleventy.js` - general 11ty configuration.
 - `.gitignore` - files that you do not want to upload to GitHub.
 - `README.md` - the document you're currently reading.
 - `LICENSE` - the open-source license.
 - `Subset-google_fonts.webp` - a screenshot of a CSS code for a subsetted font from Google Fonts.
+- `vercel_delpoy.webp` -  a screenshot of Vercel's deployment settings window.
+- `mighty.webp` -  a screenshot of the demo site.
 - `package.json` - general information about the repository, scripts, and dependencies.

+`.github`:
+- `dependabot.yml` - GitHub's automatic updates of dependencies.

+`.github/workflows`:
+- `calibreapp-image-actions.yml` - Calibreapp's GitHub Action to compress and optimize images.
+Only runs on pull-requests and when a jpg/webp file changes.
+[See information and optional configuration](https://github.com/marketplace/actions/image-actions).

 `src`:
 - `imprint.md` - text for the Imprint & privacy policy page.
 - `index.njk` - 11ty template for generating the homepage: loads About, Services, and Portfolio.
+- `robots.njk` - 11ty template for generating a generic `robots.txt` file for search engines, web crawlers, and bots.

 `src/_data`:
 - `content.json` - all of the content on the homepage: text for the About, Services, Portfolio, and privacy policy references.